margotgrush/Dynamic_MFMFA/README.md

 --> R code for the post processing of the MCMC draws which resulted from running DynMFMFA_main_code.R, i.e. solving lable switching. calculating partition, ARI, error rate, number of factors in each cluster, cluster covariance matrices and their MSE

 ## DynMFMFA_identification.R
---> R code for sloving rotation invariance of cluster-specific factor loaing matries (uses MatchAlign algorithm available in the R package "infinitefactor" and GLT rptation procedure available in the R package "econometric.factor.identification"
+--> R code for sloving rotation invariance of cluster-specific factor loaing matries (uses MatchAlign algorithm available in the R package "infinitefactor" and GLT rotation procedure available in the R package "econometric.factor.identification"

 ## Simulations_data.R
 --> R code to reproduce simulated data sets